-Dubbed the center where nature, science, and culture meet, the Witte Museum sits at the heart of the River Walk in San Antonio and is the city's largest museum.
-Originally established in 1926, this 10-acre museum offers guests a comprehensive look at San Antonio's more than 3-century span of history.
+Dubbed the center where nature, science, and culture meet, the Witte Museum sits at the heart of the River Walk.
+Originally established in 1926, this 10-acre museum offers guests a comprehensive look at a more than 3-century span of history, and it is also the city's largest.
 You are able to interact with the exhibits and have fun while you learn!

-Priding itself on providing guests with authentic immersive experiences, there is no shortage of exhibits and activities within the museum to keep you entertained.
+Priding itself on providing guests with authentic immersive experiences, there is no shortage of exhibits and activities to keep you entertained.
 You can be taken back to cowboy days with the Robert and Helen C. Kleberg South Texas Heritage Center.
 You can dive into the H-E-B Body Adventure, which features 4 different floors of interactive adventures all pertaining to the human body and wellness.
-You can also dig through sand to find dinosaur bones, or just read about how the Texans made San Antonio what it is today.
+You can also dig through sand to find dinosaur bones, or just read about how the Texans made the city what it is today.

 A Few Notable Exhibits